-FIRE is proud to announce that James Madison University (JMU) has eliminated the last of its speech codes, earning our highest, “green light” rating for free speech.
+WASHINGTON, Sept.
+13, 2011—James Madison University (JMU) has eliminated the last of its speech codes, earning the highest, “green light” rating for free speech from the Foundation for Individual Rights in Education (FIRE).
 While two-thirds of the nation’s colleges maintain policies that clearly and substantially restrict freedom of speech, JMU is now a proud exception, having fully reformed four speech codes.
 JMU is the 15th school nationwide to earn a “green light,” the fourth to do so in the last two years, and the third in Virginia.
 In each case, students took up the cause of speech-code reform with FIRE’s help.

-FIRE began working on speech-code reform in October 2009 with JMU students Kelly Jemison, John Scott, and Luke Wachob, who are members of FIRE’s Campus Freedom Network.
-We began working together shortly after The College of William & Mary earned national acclaim for eliminating its speech codes and earning a “green light.”
+FIRE began working on speech-code reform with JMU students in October 2009, shortly after The College of William & Mary earned national acclaim for eliminating its speech codes and earning a “green light.”

 Among the policies reformed by JMU was a policy prohibiting any speech that might “provoke” a violent reaction, language which had given an impermissible “heckler’s veto” to any angry protester who could shut down others’ speech simply by threatening violence.
 JMU rewrote the policy to clarify that only speech intended to incite violence by its supporters was prohibited.

 JMU joins its fellow Virginia public institutions The College of William & Mary and the University of Virginia in an elite group of 15 “green light” schools.
-FIRE is now turning its attention to Virginia’s other public universities, including George Mason University (GMU), which has a “red light” rating, and Virginia Tech, which has a “yellow light” rating.
-GMU and Virginia Tech students are losing out to their fellow Virginia counterparts when it comes to enjoying First Amendment rights on campus.
+FIRE is now turning its attention to Virginia’s other public universities, including George Mason University, which has a “red light” rating, and Virginia Tech, which has a “yellow light” rating.